 |Basic query search||Advanced query search|

 Here are some tips to increase your search performance:

 Search for specific values of indexed fields, like the log entry's name, resource type, and resource labels.
-In the basic viewing interface, you do this with menu selections.
-In the advanced filter interface, use conditions like the following:
+In the basic query interface, you do this with menu selections.
+In the advanced query interface, use conditions like the following:

 Choose exact matches over substring searches.
 Especially on index fields, partial matches are slower.
-In the basic interface, all text searches are partial matches.
-In the advanced filter interface, favor tests using equality operator (
+In the basic query interface, all text searches are partial matches.
+In the advanced query interface, favor tests using equality operator (

 =) rather than using "has" (

 Shorten the time period searched.
-You cannot do this in the basic interface, but in the advanced filter interface you can specify a time range:
+You cannot do this in the basic query interface, but in the advanced query interface you can specify a time range:

 timestamp >= "2016-11-29T23:00:00Z" AND timestamp <= "2016-11-29T23:30:00Z"